HansonSoftware/Hypothesizer-CLI/README.md

 _Please explore the code in UseAPI.py to check out just how easy it is to set up a simple ChatBot with OpenAI and some Python.
 This is just a simple chatbot, we found ourselves keeping with Phind and ChatGPT’S UI most of the time, but this chatbot can be improved upon in the future._

-# **JSON Database**
+# **Database**

 _The Hypothesizer database exists in the form of a json file called hypotheses.json.
-It is a large json object separated into 2 lists: evidence and hypotheses.
-The structure of each is explained below._
+It is a large json object separated into 2 lists: evidence and hypotheses._

-## **_Database Structure: Take a look at hypotheses.json in the repo for examples._**
+**_Database Structure: Take a look at hypotheses.json in the repo for examples._**